 - Implementing system security measures and performing penetration testing

-Proficiency with UNIX based systems and relevant programming languages such as Python is a must.
+- Proficiency in Unix-based systems and relevant programming languages such as Python is expected

 - Interesting, versatile workplace